semcp/dromedary/README.md

 ## What's missing?

-- The CaMeL system has a fine-grained control for capabilities that I have not yet implemented in dromedary.
-This is in the roadmap.
+- I need to implement the full RBAC system for the interpreter.
 - Integration with MCP for tool definitions.
 - I want the Python interpreter to be performant and robust.
 This could be a challenge if it's written in Python.
 One idea is to use Rust to write the interpreter.